ngroegli/hacky-easter-2024/README.md

 # Hacky Easter 2024 - Writeup

 Welcome to my journey through Hacky Easter 2024!
-In this write-up, I'm excited to share my solutions for all the challenges I encountered.
+In this write-up, I'm excited to share my solutions for all the challenges.
 While I may not have the most elegant or sophisticated solutions, each one led me to the coveted flag in the end.

 Big shoutout to the awesome organization team for putting together such an exciting and challenging Hacky Easter 2024 experience!